 659 Accounting for Managers.
-(MSIT 3), (MBA 4).
+(4).

-Examines accounting as an information system used by managers as an economic decision-making input.
+Examines accounting as an information system used by managers as an economic decisionmaking input.

 660 Managerial Finance.
-(MSIT 3), (MBA 4).
+(4).

 An overview of financial management tools used in analyzing and developing strategies for making business decisions.
 Topics include: time value of money, bond and stock valuation, risk and return, capital budgeting, capital structure and dividend policy, working capital management, options, and their applications in corporate finance.
+Prerequisites: BUAD 642, BUAD 644, and BUAD 658 or their equivalents.